jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 This is an important way of viewing it, because most of the times you’ll only see the result of an assignment and not the assignment operation itself.
 The assignment operation *is there*, however.
 Therefore an even simpler notation of assignment is not to show the assignment at all.

-Unfortunately, the result of *state* assignment is not visible in diagram code as a line, so you have to display the explicit assignment.
+Unfortunately, the result of *state* assignment is not visible in diagram code as a line, so you might display the explicit assignment.

 ![](images/Symbol%20Language%20(2004).238.jpeg)